Surajkumar4-source/Deployment-Pipeline-Using-Jenkins_freestyle-job/README.md

 # Implementing Automated Docker Deployment Pipeline Using Jenkins.

-### This guide will walk you through setting up a continuous deployment pipeline that integrates Jenkins, GitHub, and Docker (or Podman) for automated deployment of containerized applications.
+### *This guide will walk you through setting up a continuous deployment pipeline that integrates Jenkins, GitHub, and Docker (or Podman) for automated deployment of containerized applications.*

 <br>

 ## Why Use Jenkins for CI/CD?

 ### Jenkins is a powerful open-source automation server that enables continuous integration (CI) and continuous deployment (CD) of your projects.
 By setting up a CI/CD pipeline with Jenkins, you automate the process of code testing, Docker image building, and deployment, allowing for faster development cycles and more reliable deployments.

 <br>

 ## Prerequisites
  **Before starting, ensure the following requirements are met:**

-1. A Linux server (CentOS/RHEL or Ubuntu preferred).
+1. A Linux server (CentOS/RHEL/UBUNTU , I preferd Rocky Linux of RHEL).
 2. Jenkins installed and running on your server.
 3. Podman (or Docker) installed for container management.
 4. A GitHub repository to push your code.